Al3zama1/swe-notes/CCNA/48 - WAN Architecture.md

 * MPLS allows enterprises to form WANs over a service provider's MPLS infrastructure.
 	* MPLS is a technology that runs in the service provider's network.
 * Similar to the internet, service providers' MPLS networks are shared infrastructure because many customer enterprises connect to and share the same infrastructure to make their WAN connections.
-* Although the traffic of many different customers will be passing over this infrastructure, the label switching aspect of MPLS allows secure VPNs to be formed over the shared infrastructure.
+* Although the traffic of many different customers will be passing over this infrastructure, the label switching aspect of MPLS allows secure VPNs to be formed over the shared ISP's infrastructure.
 	* MPLS allows VPNs to be created over the MPLS infrastructure through the use of **labels**.
 * Some important terms:
 	* CE router = Customer Edge router.